Fall at Acadia National Park

 Low tide, and the mountains of Acadia in the distance, seen from our place in Trenton, just off island

-From there, we took in views of many of the mountains of Mt.
-Desert Island.
-Sunrises were especially stunning.
-Seals visited, while herons, mergansers, cormorants and loons hung out in the quiet bay, and we watched the tides go in and out with all the changes each tide brought.
+The mountains of Mt.
+Desert Island at sunrise put on a spectacular show.
+Seals visited just below our cottage, while herons, mergansers, cormorants and loons hung out in the quiet bay.
+The tides slipped in and out, transforming the landscape with each twice-daily cycle.
 Yes, we will be back….

 Marjorie